 You can recognize potential monkeypox infection based on the similarity of its clinical course to that of ordinary discrete smallpox.

-After infection, there is .
+After infection, there is an incubation period which lasts on average 7-14 days.
 The development of initial symptoms (e.g., fever, malaise, headache, weakness, etc.) marks the beginning of the prodromal period.

 A feature that distinguishes infection with monkeypox from that of smallpox is the development of swollen lymph nodes (lymphadenopathy).
 Swelling of the lymph nodes may be generalized (involving many different locations on the body) or localized to several areas (e.g., neck and armpit).

 Shortly after the prodrome [initial symptoms[, a rash appears.
 Lesions typically begin to develop simultaneously and evolve together on any given part of the body.
 The evolution of lesions progresses through four stages—macular, papular, vesicular, to pustular—before scabbing over and resolving.